+1 Click Start, Control Panel, and then System.

+The System window appears.

-- 1 Click Start, Control Panel, and then System. - 2 The total memory is displayed under Memory (RAM).
+2 The total memory is displayed below the System heading under Memory (RAM).

-If the computer does not recognize the memory configuration, turn off the computer and remove the memory module slot cover (complete steps 1-8 in "Installing a memory module" on page 51), and then check that the module is inserted completely into the socket and lined up squarely with the socket latches.
+If the computer does not recognize the memory configuration, turn off the computer and remove the memory module slot cover (complete steps 1-8 in "Installing a memory module" on page 50), and then check that the module is inserted completely into the socket and lined up squarely with the socket latches.

-From time to time, Windows® will display a pop-up that says, "Windows® needs your permission to continue."
+NOTE From time to time, Windows[®] will display a pop-up that says, "Windows[®] needs your permission to continue."
 This is a security feature to prevent programs or people from doing things on your computer without your permission.
 If you were trying to perform the action, click Continue; otherwise, click Cancel.
 If unsure, cancel and try again.